kstenerud/ubuntu-package-fixing/README.md

 ```

 This style of commit message makes integration with the other tools you'll be using easier because it's already in changelog format.
 The `(LP: #1753470)` at the end will auto-close that bug once the package is published to updates.

+Use "Thanks to" when you are not the author of the code being submitted.

 #### Step 6: Modify the changelog